How to Cancel Spanish Timeshare Contracts.

 - Conduct their business “with integrity and propriety and in a manner that will uphold the credibility, positive reputation and goodwill of the timeshare industry and the RDO“.

-Many RDO members have failed to reveal their membership, or have traded under a different name, which is not registered with RDO.
-This avoidance it is often intolerable and hard to establish whether or not the trader is a member of RDO.
+Many RDO members have failed to reveal their membership or have traded under a different name, which is not registered with RDO.
+This avoidance is often intolerable and hard to establish whether or not the trader is a member of RDO.
 That said, the 3 leading trustees are indeed members, as are RCI, so any purchase agreement involving a trustee and/or RCI would be covered by the RDO “Code of Ethics”.
-Our advice is to therefore chronicle your gripe with the RDO in every case and in any event.
+Our advice is to, therefore, chronicle your gripe with the RDO in every case and in any event.

 Purchase in non-EU countries